John Ruskin: Historic preservation

 Ruskin's belief in preservation of ancient buildings had a significant influence on later thinking about the distinction between conservation and restoration.
 His position at the beginning of his career was very radical and he believed that if no conservation had been done on a building it should be left to die.
 In The Seven Lamps of Architecture, (1849) Ruskin wrote:

 For Ruskin, the "age" of a building was crucially significant as an aspect in its preservation: "For, indeed, the greatest glory of a building is not in its stones, not in its gold.
 Its glory is in its Age, and in that deep sense of voicefulness, of stern watching, of mysterious sympathy, nay, even of approval or condemnation, which we feel in walls that have long been washed by the passing waves of humanity."

-It has been thought that he was a strong proponent of his contemporary, Eugène Viollet-le-Duc, who promoted the view that "if no conservation had been done [to] a building it should be restored".
-In fact Ruskin never criticised Viollet le Duc's restoration work, just the idea of restoration.
-Ruskins radical position on restoration was nuanced at the end of his life as he wrote in his last book Preateria in which " he regretted that no one in England had done the work that Viollet le Duc had done in France".
+It has been thought that he was a strong opponent of his contemporary, Eugène Viollet-le-Duc, who promoted the view that "if no conservation had been done [to] a building it should be restored".
+In fact, Ruskin never criticised Viollet-le-Duc's restoration work, just the idea of restoration.
+Ruskin's radical position on restoration became more nuanced at the end of his life, as he wrote in his last book, Praeterita, that "he regretted that no one in England had done the work that Viollet-le-Duc had done in France".